Reactive silicon dioxide

 About the initial structure

-The system was created by temperature annealing using another force field named vashishta.
+The system was created by temperature annealing using another force field named vashishta [43].
 In case you are interested in the input creation, the files used for creating the initial topology is available here.

-If you open the silica.data file, you can see by looking at the Atoms section that all silicon atoms have the same charge \(q = 1.1\,\text{e}\), and all oxygen atoms the charge \(q = -0.55\,\text{e}\).
-This is common with classical force field and will change once ReaxFF is used.
-Let us keep that in mind for now.
+If you open the silica.data file, you will see in the Atoms section that all silicon atoms have the same charge \(q = 1.1\,\text{e}\), and all oxygen atoms the charge \(q = -0.55\,\text{e}\).
+This is common with classical force fields and will change once ReaxFF is used.

 units real